ray-project/ray/doc/source/tune/faq.rst

-**If your model is large**, you can try to either use **Bayesian Optimization-based search algorithms** like :ref:`BayesOpt <bayesopt>` or :ref:`Dragonfly <Dragonfly>` to get good parameter configurations after few trials.
-Please note that this only works well with **a small number of hyperparameters**.
+**If your model is large**, you can try to either use **Bayesian Optimization-based search algorithms** like :ref:`BayesOpt <bayesopt>` or :ref:`Dragonfly <Dragonfly>` to get good parameter configurations after few trials. :ref:`Ax <tune-ax>` is similar but more robust to noisy data.
+Please note that these algorithms only work well with **a small number of hyperparameters**.
 Alternatively, you can use :ref:`Population Based Training <tune-scheduler-pbt>` which works well with few trials, e.g. 8 or even 4.
 However, this will output a hyperparameter *schedule* rather than one fixed set of hyperparameters.